gotmc/visa/README.md

 ## Usage

-In order to not bloat an end developer's application, the desired HW interface drivers have to be registered, similar to Go's SQL package.
+In order to not bloat an end developer's application, the desired HW interface driver(s) have to be registered, similar to Go's SQL package.
 Currently, there are TCPIP and USBTMC drivers available.

 ```go
 "github.com/gotmc/visa"